CHAPARII/100-days-of-C/README.md

-# 100 Days of Code
+# 100 Days of Code (C language)

 A simple challenge to code every day for 100 days.

+`This is a part of my collage assignment`, were I'll get to solve 2 programming questions in "C" language.
 This repository contains my daily progress, projects, experiments, and things I learn along the way in my jurney of 1st year in UPES collage.

 ## Progress